dstronczak/remote-teamwork-tools/README.md

 Tuple is an app dedicated to one purpose - remote pair programming.
 It is supposed to be a successor of Screenhero which was bought and shut down by Slack.

 #### Alternative screen sharing / remote control apps

 [Zoom](https://zoom.us/) (fremium) - video conferencing tool, which enables screen sharing, screen annotation and control sharing.

 [TeamViever](https://www.teamviewer.com/) (fremium) - screen sharing / remote desktop session tool which enables you to control others' screen.

-[Slack](https://slack.com/) (fremium) - team chat tool which enables for video calls and screen sharing with remote screen control.
+[Slack](https://slack.com/) (fremium) - team chat tool which enables for video calls and screen sharing (without remote screen control).

-## Video conferencing